About

 local value creation and economic diversification

-The GBA hosts Action Partnerships to achieve its vision of a sustainable battery value chain by 2030, including:
+The GBA hosts several initiatives to achieve its vision of a sustainable battery value chain by 2030, including:

 1. The Battery Passport Action Partnership: to establish global criteria, data and benchmarks for a sustainable and transparent battery market;